christopheraue/christopheraue.net/_drafts/vertical-alignment-with-css.md

     }

 ## Vertical-Align Demystified
+Now, that I know about all the quirks, all this doesn't seem so mysterious any more.
 - All values of vertical-align except top and bottom are referencing the baselines of the involved elements.
 - vertical-align on an element does not only affect the vertical position of itself.